19 Places to Visit in July That Are Actually Worth It (USA)

 .

-• Acadia specifics: All park roads are open and the Island Explorer shuttle runs frequently.
-Take the shuttle to avoid parking hassles at popular spots like Jordan Pond and Thunder Hole.
+• Pro-Tip: Use the free Island Explorer shuttle to avoid parking hassles at popular spots like Jordan Pond and Thunder Hole.

 9. Apostle Islands, Wisconsin